niedzielski/shebang/readme.md

 Scripts are executed as `#!interpreter [arg]` and most often as `#!/usr/bin/env interpreter`.
 Additional arguments cannot be used.
-This repo catalogs single file workarounds.
+This repo catalogs single file workarounds mostly for fun but also slightly serious.

 ## Script Guidelines
 - Must use `#!/bin/sh` when wrapping the interpreter, otherwise use